skyvers/skyve-dev-guide/_pages/views.md

 ```

-The listGrid query binding is the query you wish to display, the columns
+The listGrid query binding is the query you wish to display, if you wish to
+filter the listGrid, an association to the required field can be used.
-are changed by editing the query directly:
+The columns are changed by editing the query directly:

 ![ListGrid Example](../assets/images/views/ListGrid.PNG "DataGrid Example")